umijs/umi/docs/guide/app-structure.md

 ## src

-The convention `src` is the source directory, but optional, simple items can be added without the `src` directory.
+By convention, `src` is the source directory.
+But optional, simple items can be added without the `src` directory.

 For example: the effect of the following two directory structures is the same.